Continuum limit of hypergraph $p$-Laplacian equations on point clouds: Abstract

 \section{Abstract}

 This paper studies a class of $p$-Laplacian equations on point clouds that arise from hypergraph learning in a semi-supervised setting.
 Under the assumption that the point clouds consist of independent random samples drawn from a bounded domain $\Omega\subset\mathbb{R}^d$, we investigate the asymptotic behavior of the solutions as the number of data points tends to infinity, with the number of labeled points remains fixed.
 We show, for any $p>d$ in the viscosity solution framework, that the continuum limit is a weighted $p$-Laplacian equation subject to mixed Dirichlet and Neumann boundary conditions.
 The result provides a new discretization of the $p$-Laplacian on point clouds.
+Numerical experiments on high-dimensional data interpolation are presented.

 {\bf Keywords:} Hypergraph learning, $p$-Laplacian equation, continuum limit, semi-supervised learning, point cloud.

 {\bf Mathematics Subject Classification:} 35J60, 35D40, 65N12.